vulich/517ApplicationProject/dataset/README.md

 # Dataset
 ## Source
 The dataset is from [here](https://archive.ics.uci.edu/ml/datasets/wine+quality).
-The data used is winequality-red.csv from winequality.zip available for download from the link.
+To run code in this project extract winequality-red.csv to this folder from winequality.zip available for download from the link.

 #### Citations
 P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.